"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Someone who has been charged with driving with a suspended license in Florida may be able to have this charge reduced or dropped.
 For example, if someone did not have knowledge his or her license was suspended or revoked, as defined under Florida law, an attorney can use this to have the charge reduced to a lesser offense.

-If you have been charged with driving while license is suspended in Leon County, contact Pumphrey Law to discuss the facts of your particular case.
-An experienced traffic lawyer in Tallahassee may be able to find mitigating circumstances or a defense applicable to your charge, and have it reduced or dropped altogether.
-Call (850) 681-7777 to schedule a case evaluation.
+If you have been charged with driving while your license is suspended in Leon County, contact Pumphrey Law to discuss the facts of your particular case.
+An experienced traffic lawyer in Tallahassee may be able to find mitigating circumstances or a defense applicable to your charge and have it reduced or dropped altogether.
+Call (850) 681-7777 to schedule a free case evaluation.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.